bbakiu/bentoml-cat-dog-classifier/README.md

 ## Credits:
 1. https://github.com/abaranovskis-redsamurai/automation-repo/tree/master/convnet - source I used for the model
-2. `find_broken_images.py` was found somewhere in the internet, and I no longer can find the real source.
+2. `find_and_delete_broken_images.py` was found somewhere in the internet, and I no longer can find the real source.
 Kudos to the person who wrote that piece of code.
+There are some slight modifications from my side there to make it cleaner.